For those who know us best, know that the kitchen backsplash has been quite the ordeal.

 Weekend 3: Scrubbing tiles to remove excess grout from textured tiles, a little hiccup with grout remover (that started eating the edges of our tile), sealing grout lines and again, cleaning away sealer haze as quickly as we possibly could.

 Once that was done, we also had to learn the finer points of reinstalling light switch and outlet covers.
 Surprisingly, more to it than we thought.
+Long and short of it, after three weeks of my kitchen looking like this:

 What can I say?
 I am in love.